domac/kapok/README.md

 ```
 $ go run main.go -help

-NAME:
+AME:
    kapok - a simple http/https benchmark utility

 USAGE:
-   ./kapok [global options] command [command options] [arguments...]
+   main [global options] command [command options] [arguments...]

 VERSION:
-   0.2.0
+   0.1.1

 COMMANDS:
    help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   -k                   if keep-alives are disabled
-   -H                   the http headers sent to the target url
-   -c "10"              number of concurrent connections to use
+   --debug		open the debug mode
    -d "10"		duration of test in seconds
    -t "1000"		socket/request timeout in (ms)
    -m "GET"		http method
+   -H 			the http headers sent to the target url
+   --disableka		disable keep-alives
    --compress		if prevents sending the "Accept-Encoding: gzip" header
-   --hb                 open heartbreat watcher, it need use --web first
    --web		start the application in web
    --port "9090"	the port for web application [$KAPOK_PORT]
-   --debug              open the debug mode
+   -c "10"		number of concurrent connections to use
+   --hb			open heartbreat watcher
    --help, -h		show help
    --version, -v	print the version
 ```

 #### 运行参考